joemoose/psiops/Ideas/_cut sections.md

 ---

+#### Extended Missions

+You can **bivouac** in a secure location during an extended mission if you carry *extended-mission equipment*.
+See [Mission-Specific Equipment](equipment.md#).

+Afterward, remove **1** fatigue, **all** stress, and recover **STRENGTH** HP points up to your maximum.
+For example, an operator with 1 STRENGTH would recover 1 HP point.

+!!! note

+	Recall that injuries and the associated permanent reduction in maximum HP cannot be treated in the field.
+Treatment is available only after the mission, back at base.

 ## Time and Tempo

 Time measurements in the game are divided into two distinct scales: *operational time* and *combat time*.
 These two scales will flow into and out of each other as the game’s pace and focus shift.